ANG3L0/notes-bloggo/docs/Body experiments/DietProtocol2024.md

 ## Results

-To keep myself accountable, here's a log of my results.
+To keep myself accountable, below's a log of my results.
 Keep in mind body fat is not going to be accurate since nothing really measures bf accurately.
 I'm mostly looking forward to have it go down in a trend.
 Weight by itself is also a poor measure of a diet.

 But weight + bf is easy enough to understand so I'll use those stats.
 To supplement my understanding of how the cut's going, I'll look at my physique, energy levels, strength, and make adjustments from there.